ChainAgnostic/CAIPs/CAIPs/caip-25.md

 Each object in `scopedProperties` MUST be keyed to a `scopeString`, and SHOULD correspond to a `sessionScopes` entry with the same key.
 If an object in `scopedProperties` is keyed to a `scopeString` not currently authorized for the session, it SHOULD be ignored.

+A `sessionProperties` object MAY also be present, with no protocol-wide shape constraints or semantics assumed.
+This is intended for expressing metadata about the CAIP-25 connection and accessible to ALL `sessionScopes` equally.

 An example of a successful response follows:

 ```jsonc